EPIC-guide/epic-guide.github.io/_applying/letters-of-recommendation.md

 One way to help your references keep track of what they have to do is to create an online spreadsheet with rows for references and columns for the places you need a letter for.
 You can then share this sheet with your references and ask them to put an 'X' in the corresponding cell when they're done, which lets you track who did what and who needs reminding.

+_Always_ use an institutional email address for your references in the application form, such as a university email.
+If you use a private email such as `@gmail.com`, your application may be desk-rejected as nobody knows if the person uploading the letter is really the person you named as reference.

 ## Writing a letter

-Someone asked you for a letter of recommendation, and you want to help that person by maximizing the impact your letter has?
+Someone asked you for a letter of recommendation, and you want to help that person by following the expectations of schools like EPFL?
 Great!

 Recommendation letters should provide useful and detailed information about the candidate, backed up with evidence.
 A short letter, especially one filled with platitudes such as "X is an enthusiastic and quick learner, and I enjoyed working with them, they would be a great fit for your program", is useless.
 It's typically better to reject a request than to write a letter that cannot support the candidate.
 Assessing a candidate's skills requires honesty, and presenting a candidate's weaknesses requires tact.
 Lying is never a good idea.
 If someone is found to have lied, for instance after a committee meets the candidate in person, or after people read different letters written over the years that contradict each other, nobody will believe the writer's future letters.

 Letters typically start by presenting the candidate and explaining how and how well the writer knows the candidate, with an immediate summary of the recommendation, including the specific position the letter is recommending for.

-Readers will wonder if the writer would themselves make an offer to the candidate, so it is helpful to explicitly state that you will do so, or explain why you cannot, which could be due to funding, a decision by the candidate to change locations, or plenty of other good reasons.
+Readers will wonder if the writer would themselves make an offer to the candidate, so you _must_ either explicitly state that you will do so, or explain why you cannot, which could be due to funding, a decision by the candidate to change locations, or plenty of other good reasons.
+Not stating anything will be interpreted as a negative: why are you recommending someone you wouldn't hire yourself?

 A summary of the writer's qualifications helps the reader understand where the writer is coming from.
 For instance, if the writer has a degree from an institution comparable to where the candidate is applying to, and works in a field close to what the candidate wants to do,